Home > Netherlands > Amsterdam > International French School Amsterdam

 Waiting list

-Not necessarily, it depends on the number of applications we receive each year
+Not necessarily, it depends on the number of applications we receive each year.
+Some classes fill up quickly, so we encourage families to apply early.

 Deadline for registration (new academic year)